 HostGator company logo.

 HostGator is owned by the same parent company as Bluehost, and the similarities are obvious.
-Their VPS hosting plans are nearly identical in specs, pricing, and features.
+Their current VPS lineup mirrors Bluehost on core specs (e.g., 2 vCPU/4 GB RAM/100 GB NVMe on entry).
+Classic cPanel/WHM is standard.

 The main difference?
-Bluehost focuses more on WordPress-centric features and tools, while HostGator takes a broader approach to hosting a variety of sites and platforms.
+Bluehost leans into WordPress-centric tooling and onboarding, while HostGator takes a broader approach to hosting many types of sites and platforms.

-Pricing is also very similar, though introductory discounts may vary by a few dollars depending on the promotion.
-Plus, HostGator includes cloud and reseller hosting options that Bluehost does not.
+Pricing is also very similar, though introductory discounts can vary by promotion.
+HostGator also offers cloud and reseller hosting options that Bluehost does not, which can be handy if you expect to branch out.

 In short, HostGator is a good fit if you want the power of Bluehost’s VPS infrastructure without the WordPress-first branding.